sitron/lst/README.md

             users: [100,101,102] # can be either '*' (all users) or a list of zebra users id [1,2,3] start_date : 2012-11-19 # date format yyyy-mm-dd
             end_date : 2012-12-10 # date format yyyy-mm-dd
-            force: # optional, can be removed alltogether if zebra data doesnt need any rectification
-              - static:
+            force: # optional, use it to (force/)correct zebra values (this will not change the values *in* zebra, just force them to be displayed as you wish)
-                  date: '2012-11-26/2012-12-11' # can be either a single date or a range (sep by /) or multiple dates (sep by ,)
+              - date: 2012-11-19 # can be either a single date...
+                time: 8 # nb of hours.
+Can be either a number (= force value to 8 hours)...
+              - date: [2013-04-09,2013-04-11] # ...or multiple dates (list)
-                  time: '+8' # can be either a number (8) or a delta string ('+8') in both directions ('-8')
+                time: '+8' # ...or a delta string (to be added to the existing zebra value)...
+              - date: '2013-04-09/2013-04-11' # ...or a date range (str separated by /)
+                time: '-8' # ...in both directions
         jira:
             project_id: 12345 # Run `lst jira-config-helper jlc-100` to get its project id (change jlc-100 by the id of a story in your current sprint
             sprint_name: "Fix+Version+As+Specified+In+Jira" # as seen in jira query builder (usually blanks are to be replaced with + in jira).
 Run `lst jira-config-helper jlc-100` to get its sprint name (replace jlc-100 by the id of a story in your current sprint